 We’re lucky to live fairly close to the New Forest and visit quite often throughout the year.
-There are so many places to visit in the New Forest that you’ll always discover something new.
+There are so many family friendly places to visit in the New Forest that you’ll always discover something new.
 It’s a fab place to go for a walk and the bonus is that it’s completely free!
 Wherever you park up you can walk for miles and always find great scenery, ponies, country pubs and plenty of fresh air.

 I get a lot of people on Instagram asking whereabouts in the New Forest my photos are taken so here are my top 5 places to visit in the New Forest…

 We’ve only recently discovered Fritham and it’s a great place for a day out with kids.
 There’s the tiniest pub with fairy doors and an ice cream hut in the garden.
 Then if you walk a little way into the forest there’s a lake that’s great for paddling in and having a picnic next to.
 Watch out for cows on the road!

 Lyndhurst is a little village right in the middle of the New Forest with lots of coffee shops, pubs, gift shops, a museum and lots of New Forest ponies.
 It’s a lovely place to go for a wander.
 You can walk for miles into the forest and head back for cake or a pub lunch afterwards.
 This is usually our winter walk destination and we warm up with a hot chocolate afterwards.

 We went exploring in #Lyndhurst today 😀 #newforest #hampshire #england #exploring #walking #family #familytime #dayout #winterwalk #countryside #igcountryside #instacountry #outdoors #igoutdoors #instaoutdoors #ignature #instanature #igpic #instapic #instagood #happy #instagram